pran-7-5/eco_style/README.md

 future of transportation
 --------------------------------------------------------------------------------------------
 ```
-stop constructing new roads, bridges, new ports, alternate is coming is few years
+stop constructing new roads, bridges, new ports, alternate(evtols) are coming is few years

 banning of formula 1, formula-e is there